rscode999/cnet/documentation/documentation.md

 <details>
 <summary>Implementation Details</summary>

-The activation function is applied in the `forward` method of a `Network`.
-The `Network` (as opposed to each individual `Layer`) applies activations so it can store pre- and post-activation layer outputs for optimization.
+The `Network` (as opposed to each individual `Layer`) applies activations, so the `Network` can store pre- and post-activation layer outputs for optimization.

 </details>
 <br>